|Cash Back Rating:||4.6 / 5|

 In a Nutshell:

-Despite its annual fee, the Blue Cash Preferred card is one of our favorite cards for families.
-It helps take the sting out of carpool lines and long commutes by offering a generous rewards rate on U.S. gas station spending and it offers one of the highest cash back rewards rate you can get when you use your card at U.S. supermarkets.
+Despite its annual fee after the first year, the Blue Cash Preferred card is one of our favorite cards for families.
+It helps take the sting out of carpool lines and long commutes by offering a generous rewards rate on U.S. gas station spending and one of the highest cash back rates you can get at U.S. supermarkets.

 American Express Customer Service Ratings